HackerN64/F3DEX3/docs/Documentation/Removed.md

 These features were present in earlier F3DEX3 versions, but have been removed.

+## Legacy Vertex Pipeline (LVP) Configuration

+Early versions of F3DEX3 were developed exclusively in an OoT context, where scenes are almost always RDP bottlenecked.
+Thus, these versions focused on reducing RDP time and adding new visual features at the cost of RSP time.

+Later, Kaze Emanuar became interested in using F3DEX3 in Return to Yoshi's Island due to the RDP performance improvements.
+However, due to the intense optimization work he had done, his game was relatively balanced in RDP / RSP time.
+Thus, when he tried F3DEX3, the decrease in RDP time and increase in RSP time made the game slower overall, which was not acceptable.

+As a result, the LVP configuration of F3DEX3 was developed, to bring F3DEX2-style vertex processing in exchange for dropping some of the advanced lighting features (which Kaze was not going to use anyway due to HLE compatibility).
+This was implemented, and after much optimization across the entire microcode, `F3DEX3_LVP_NOC` became slightly faster than F3DEX2 on both RDP and RSP.
+This caused Kaze to immediately adopt this configuration of F3DEX3 for Return to Yoshi's Island.

+Unfortunately, this meant that if developers wanted to use the advanced lighting features of F3DEX3 in any part of their project, they were stuck with the much slower non-LVP configuration of F3DEX3.
+The desire to have the microcode automatically swap versions for each material, plus the invention of ways to include some of the advanced lighting features in the LVP vertex processing without any performance penalty when not using them, led to the reunion of the versions.
+Now you get LVP-style performance when not using some of the advanced features, and only pay the performance penalty while rendering objects which use them.

+A similar approach was also considered for the NOC configuration--to have the microcode only compute the occlusion plane when it is enabled.
+This is unfortunately infeasible.
+Register allocation / naming, as well as some pipelined instructions leading into and out of lighting, are significantly different between the occlusion plane and NOC versions of vertex processing.
+This means the microcode would have to swap between four versions of lighting code instead of just two, creating much more complexity with the overlay system and IMEM size issues.
+Furthermore, the occlusion plane is typically not enabled/disabled per object, but used when rendering as much of the game contents as possible to maximize occluded objects.
+So it is reasonable to choose the occlusion plane or NOC configuration on a per-frame or even per-scene basis.

+## Octahedral Encoding for Packed Normals

+Previous F3DEX3 versions encoded packed normals into the unused 2 bytes of each vertex using a variant of [octahedral encoding](https://knarkowicz.wordpress.com/2014/04/16/octahedron-normal-vector-encoding/).
+Using this method, the normals were effectively as precise as with the vanilla method of replacing vertex RGB with normal XYZ.
+However, the decoding of this format was inefficient, partly due to the requirement to also support vanilla normals at vanilla performance.
+Once HailToDodongo showed that the community was willing to accept the moderate precision loss of the much simpler 5-6-5 bit encoding in [Tiny3D](https://github.com/HailToDodongo/tiny3d), this was adopted in F3DEX3.

 ## Clipping minimal scanlines algorithm

 Earlier F3DEX3 versions included a modified algorithm for triangulating the